 Meaning is the new luxury.

-But we just need that one thing — if only we knew what we were meant to do, then everything would fit into place!
+But we just need that one thing—if only we knew what we were meant to do, then everything would fall into place!

 And while it’s possible to brainstorm some ideas to help one get started, finding meaning and purpose is not a five-day spa retreat.
 It’s a fucking hike through mud and shit with golf-ball-sized hail pelting you in the face.
 And you have to love it.
 You really have to love it.

 As Bukowski said, “What matters most is how well you walk through the fire.”

 Finding the passion and purpose in your life is a trial-by-fire process.
 You don’t simply wake up one day and become happy doing one thing forever and ever.
 Like death, it’s a constant work-in-progress.
 You must try something, pay attention to how it feels, adjust and then try again.
 Nobody gets it right on the first try, or the tenth or sometimes even the two-hundredth.

 And then, when you do get it right, it’s liable to one day change.
 Because you change.